 But when launching into new, overseas markets, it's crucial to consider what will specifically engage audiences in each individual country or culture — and whether your existing marketing activities will resonate with international audiences.

 To provide examples and (hopefully) inspire you, we've gathered some of our favorite localized campaigns from international brands.
-We expect that they’ll be of assistance in your discovery of how to market your own brand and products successfully across international borders.
+We hope that they’ll be of assistance in your discovery of how to market your own brand and products successfully across international borders.

 The Influence Of National Culture On Consumer Behavior

-While it can be harmful to make sweeping generalizations or focus on stereotypes, there’s always something to be learned when considering a country's national cultural identity, made up of countless subcultural and individual identities.
+While it can be harmful to make sweeping generalizations or focus on stereotypes, there’s always something to be learned when considering a country's national cultural identity — made up of countless subcultural and individual identities.

 Yet, as brand managers, we should go a step further to understand important underlying cultural traits and how they might inform the way we approach new markets.

 Some national cultures, such as the US, tend to be more individualist — while others are more collectivist.